AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ### Map collections

-Experience Manager Guides provides you the ability to organize your content for publishing by using a dashboard called **Map collections**.
+Experience Manager Guides provides you with the ability to organize your content for publishing by using a dashboard called **Map collections**.
 To use this feature, select **Map collections** from the left panel.
 It takes you to the Map collections page in the **Assets UI** where you can [use map collection for output generation.](./generate-output-use-map-collection-output-generation.md)

 ### Bulk publish